 Short, Regular, Long & Extra Long

-Made to measure jackets can be supplied (at extra cost) but we recommend you get measured by a proper tailor or in the shop.
+Made to measure jackets can be supplied (at extra cost) but we recommend you get measured by a proper tailor or in our store.